 As Fay Givens, Executive Director of American Indian Services, explains, “The number one source of discrimination for American Indians is the State and Federal government.
 We know what our problems are, but we are never provided the resources we need to solve them.
 We have had over the years thousands of conversations, conferences, meetings, etc. related to disparities in health and education but there is no will to make things better in spite of their talk.”
 Read this statement by National Congress of American Indians President Jefferson Keel on a recent report detailing the federal government’s continuing failure to uphold its numerous obligations under treaties with Indian nations.

-For other examples of structural racism at work, see this Jamila Michener article about Medicaid work requirements and this short video about the American justice system, narrated by Ta-Nehisi Coates.
+For other examples of structural racism at work, see this Atlantic article about cash assistance and Medicaid and this short video about the American justice system, narrated by Ta-Nehisi Coates.
 What distinct threads do you see knitted together to create an all-encompassing system of racism?

 Through its Prison Gerrymandering Project, the Prison Policy Initiative shows us how the mass incarceration resulting from structural racism is used to distort political representation and sustain the racial power imbalance.